-Wouldn’t it be great if after publishing new content on your WordPress site, the following happened … just from your post URL:
+Wouldn’t it be great if after publishing content on your website, the following could happen … just from your post address:

-- Site visitors could easily assess what your page was about,
+- Readers could quickly gain an understanding of what your page is about,

-- Every single content item created on your website or blog would have a unique ID, making your content easier to manage.
+- Every single piece of content created on your website would have a unique identifier, making your content easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the URL that other people will use to link to articles or sections of your site or the links you send in an email pointing to a particular post on your website.
-Some people refer to permalinks as “pretty” URLs.
+A permalink is the web address that people and search engines will use to link to your posts or sections of your site or the links you send in an email pointing readers to a particular post on your site.
+Permalinks are often called “pretty” URLs.

 Permalinks make the web address pointing to each post on your website permanent, hence a perma-link.